-On our last day we went to visit my partner’s best friend in Suzhou.
-Luckily, we were able to get train tickets despite the fact that everyone was traveling to their hometowns before the harvest festival.
+On our last day, we went to visit my partner’s best friend in Suzhou.
+Luckily, we were able to get train tickets despite the fact that everyone was traveling to their hometowns for the harvest festival.

 Suzhou is famous for its gardens and I really wanted to see Tiger Hill.
 There were many people there, but the garden is immense and there were several areas that were almost deserted.

 Walking around the garden was very peaceful and it’s easy to get lost in there, which we did, but we were able to see most of it because of that.